hamishll/hamishl/_books/bp-ta.md

  - how to design network and connectivity and remote control
  - characteristics connections which use remote

+# Name Resolution
+1. Short name used by default, but can also use FQDN (fully qualified domain name).
+Options:
+    - Register and communicate using machine (short) name
+    - Register using machine (short) name, communicate using FQDN
+    - Register and communicate using FEQN

 # Encryption schema
  - study in detail - where can be the key saved - app server use it - recommended setup
- - When Using FQDN (fully qualified domain name) or short name

  - encryption key and config file uses
  - encryption schema when, how is used and where can be saved?
  - all table about encryption and sso and port